dkwingsmt/CSE-532S-Lab1/ReadMe.txt

     list from the play and the lines for each character, and writes the results into correct files.

+    This part is implemented in the same way as we did in lab0, except for (1)We fixed hard coding problem by using #define and enum.

+	(2)When "SCRAMBLE" argument is given, we randomize the vector that holds the lines of each script by using std::random_shuffle.

+	(3)Used a scramble_flag to indicate if commend "SCRAMBLE" is given to determine whether or not to shift the index of the rest command lines.
     We tested the following edges cases:

     1. An empty play or character file (while it's legal).